University of the West Indies, Bridgetown, Barbados

 CERMES has purpose-built premises with academic, technical, and administrative staff offices.
 Almost everything needed by our students and staff members can be found in this uniquely constructed building.
 Amenities include:

 Large computer lab

-Fisheries Lab – equiped for molecular genetics research
+Fisheries Lab – equipped for molecular genetics research

-Water quality lab – equiped for marine water quality analyses
+Water quality lab – equipped for marine water quality analyses

 Dry/Marine equipment storage rooms

-CERMES also has marine facilities including a mooring, a small open boat with outboard engine, row-boat, diving equipment and access to beach storage facilities.
+CERMES also has marine facilities including a mooring, a small open boat with an outboard engine, a rowboat, diving equipment, and access to beach storage facilities.